stephan-klein/supersonic/docs/tooling/push-notifications/testing-push-notifications/index.md

 ### Authenticating (iOS)

 When you created a push notification certificate for your Scanner client, you will have gotten an `aps_development.p12` file.
-Convert this file to a `ck.pem` file using the Keychain Access manager.
+Convert this file to a `aps_development.pem` file by either using the Keychain Access manager or by running (in the directory where you saved your `aps_development.p12` file)

+    $ openssl pkcs12 -in aps_development.p12 -out aps_development.pem -nodes

-There is a line in the `pushAPNS.rb` file that describes the location of your `ck.pem` file.
+There is a line in the `pushAPNS.rb` file that describes the location of your `aps_development.pem` file.
 Change it to match where you saved the file.

-    APNS.pem  = '</path/to/my/certificate/ck.pem>'
+    APNS.pem  = '</path/to/my/certificate/aps_development.pem>'

-The certificate is also accompanied by a password.
+The certificate is also accompanied by a password that you inputted.
 Change the following line to match the password you generated your certificate file with.

     APNS.pass = '<myCertificatePassword>'